danial-khawaja/KidneyDisease_SQL/README.md

 Hemoglobin & Anemia - The average hemoglobin level of CKD patients was 10.6 g/dL, while the average hemoglobin level of Non-CKD patients was 15.2.
 59 patients out of 248 with CKD had anemia (23.8%).

-Pedal Edema - 76 patients out of 248 with CKD had pedal edema (30.6%).

 ____________________________________________________________________________________________________________________________________________________________________

 Insights: